 Grieving for a Lost Friend

 Unfortunately our little Simba was put to sleep last week.
 He was very ill and our vet said there was nothing she could do for him…. we miss him terribly.
 We were very lucky to have him for eleven days and he was very much loved and taken care of.
 It seems he just never had a chance.
 Maja is fine and although we could never replace him it might be better for her if we get her a little friend.
-Maja is going to be immunized this week so I'll talk to our vet about it.
+Maja is going to be immunized this week so I will talk to our vet about it.
 Thank you for your advice.
 Maja's family

 Dear Maja's Family,